 What is the True Purpose of NGOs?

 These days, we seem to hear the term ‘NGO’ more and more often.
 Sometimes it is used in a positive, and sometimes in a negative context.
-Although it is a bit of a hot topic, as all points of controversy usually are, this text should try and explain what is it that NGOs are supposed to be, as well as what their purpose is.
+They are becoming the talk of the town.
+This text should try and explain what is it that NGOs are supposed to be, as well as what their purpose is.

 What are NGOs, anyway?